communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 [Npm_link_setup-part-1](./Npm_link_setup-part-1.md) provides instructions for navigating permission issues when setting up npm link.

-Once you have npm link set up to link our library and your app, by default it will link to the packaged version of our library.
+Once you have set up `npm link` to connect the **library** (the component library you are developing) and your **app** (the project consuming the library), by default your app will use the packaged (built) version of the library.
+This means your app imports the compiled files from the library's `dist` folder, not the raw source files.
+The steps below show how to switch between using the library's source files and the built package for development.

 Instead of creating separate branches for different entry points, we can use environment variables to dynamically configure our app to use either the library's source files (for iterative development) or the built dist folder (for intermediate testing).